Battle of Smederevo (1441): Aftermath

-After the battle Hunyadi captured valuabe booty and important ottomans wich he then returned to Belgrade.
+After the battle Hunyadi captured valuable booty and important ottomans which he then returned to Belgrade.

 The Sultan was upset by the defeat of Ishak Bey and ordered a massive raid against Hungary.
 The Hungarian court was informed about the planned Ottoman invasion of March in 1442.
 Hunyadi had the responsibility for the defense of the southern frontiers.
 Before the anticipated Ottoman attack, Hunyadi mobilized the forces of the entire southeastern defensive section.

+The defeat of Ishak Bey led Şehabeddin Pasha, the Provincial Governor of Rumelia, to build the fortress of Žrnov on the highest top of the Avala Mountain, 9 miles south of Belgrade.

 The Turkish raids into the Kingdom of Hungary continued intermittently over the following years, up until the crushing defeats of Ottomans in several battles in 1442.